Zelda Fitzgerald: Legacy and influence

-Zelda was the inspiration for "Witchy Woman", the song of seductive enchantresses written by Don Henley and Bernie Leadon for the Eagles, after Henley read Zelda's biography; of the muse, the partial genius behind her husband F. Scott Fitzgerald, the wild, bewitching, mesmerizing, quintessential "flapper" of the Jazz Age.
+Zelda was the inspiration for "Witchy Woman", the song of seductive enchantresses written by Don Henley and Bernie Leadon for the Eagles, after Henley read Zelda's biography; of the muse, the partial genius behind her husband F. Scott Fitzgerald, described by Tate as the quintessential "flapper" of the Jazz Age.

 Zelda's name served as inspiration for Princess Zelda, the eponymous character of The Legend of Zelda series of video games.

 In 2003, a wild turkey which roamed Battery Park in New York City was named Zelda due to a famous episode when, during one of her nervous breakdowns, she went missing and was found in Battery Park, apparently having walked several miles downtown.

 In 1989, the F. Scott and Zelda Fitzgerald museum opened in Montgomery, Alabama.
 The museum is in a house they briefly rented in 1931 and 1932.
 It is one of the few places where some of Zelda's paintings are kept on display.

 In 1992, Zelda and her daughter Scottie were posthumously inducted into the Alabama Women's Hall of Fame.

+In 2013, Therese Fowler published the biographical novel Z: A Novel of Zelda Fitzgerald, which follows Zelda through her marriage to F. Scott Fitzgerald, their writing careers and relationship with Ernest Hemingway, the upbringing of their daughter Scottie, and Zelda's declining mental health and death.
+The novel was adapted into the television series Z: The Beginning of Everything, created by Dawn Prestwich and Nicole Yorkin for Amazon Studios, which premiered in 2015 and starred Christina Ricci as Zelda.
+The first (and only) season depicted the period of the couple's courtship and early marriage.

 In 2023, Hatteras Sky and Lark Hotels planned three boutique hotels in Asheville, North Carolina, two of which will have Zelda Fitzgerald themes.
 Zelda Dearest, with 20 rooms, will have the "beauty and optimism" of Zelda's early life.
 Zelda Salon, named for Gertrude Stein's home in France, will have 35 rooms, with the design based on where the Fitzgeralds stayed in the 1920s.

+The musical Beautiful Little Fool debuted in January 2026 at the Southwark Playhouse (London), based on the lives of Zelda and F. Scott Fitzgerald, as told through the eyes of their daughter, Scottie (written by Mona Mansour, with music and lyrics by Hannah Corneau).